Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems: Numerical Experiments

 We compare our mixed-integer multi-objective programming results with those obtained for the case of continuous variables in \cite{BurKayRiz2017}.
 We choose to display the projection $(f_1,f_2,f_3,f_4)\mapsto (f_1,f_2,f_3,0)$ in the $f_1f_3f_2$-space for this comparison.
 The Pareto front depicted in parts~(a) and (c) of Figure~\ref{injector} corresponds to the case of continuous variables in \cite{BurKayRiz2017}, and was obtained by using Algorithm~9 from \cite{BurKayRiz2017}.
 On the other hand, the Pareto front in parts~(b) and (d) of Figure~\ref{injector} corresponds to the case of mixed integer variables, and have been obtained by using Algorithm~7.

 Algorithm~7 obtained $41014$ points, which, after the elimination of dominated points, resulted in $ 33536$ points representing the Pareto front.
-One shoud note that, given the complexity of the problem, one cannot ensure that all dominated points have been eliminated, or weeded out; however, this example application still illustrates the utility of our approach.
+Note that what we obtain is actually a discretization of the front, i.e., the continuous parts of the front are approximated by, in particular computed as, a discrete set of points.
+A computed point may in fact not be a weak Pareto point due to computational errors.
+Therefore, it is possible to classify such erroneous points as non-dominated when compared with the other computed points.
+For this reason, one cannot ensure that all dominated points have been eliminated, or weeded out; however, this example application still illustrates the utility of our approach.
 The Pareto front approximation in Figure~\ref{injector}(a) for continuous variables had taken about 2 hours, using the same computer, as reported in \cite{BurKayRiz2017}.
 The Pareto approximation in Figure~\ref{injector}(b), on the other hand, took about 32 hours.
 One should recall that solving mixed integer problems in general requires substantially more computer memory and CPU time.